koodi101/lesson2-react-template/README.md

 ## Running this lesson in Heroku

 1. Install [heroku cli](https://devcenter.heroku.com/articles/heroku-cli)
+1. Go to the project directory using a terminal / shell.
 1. Login to heroku on command line: `heroku login`
 1. Create a new app.
 If name is left blank, heroku will generate one for you: `heroku create <name>`
 1. See that heroku created a remote repository for you: `git remote -v`.
 1. Tell heroku to install dependencies for development use: `heroku config:set NPM_CONFIG_PRODUCTION=false`
 1. Tell the application to use port 80 instead of 8080: `heroku config:set PORT=80`
 1. Push your code to heroku: `git push heroku master`
+1. Navigate to your project URL using browser to see it running in Heroku